ering0427/Interactive-Lab-Hub/Lab 1/README.md

 **Include a picture of your storyboard here**

 **Summarize feedback you got here.**

-My classmates think that the device can be helpful in dog training.
+My classmates think that the device can be helpful for dog training.

 ## Part B. Act out the Interaction